NobleezIT/3MTT_Cohort2/WEEK_2/dtypes.md

 The values() method will return a list of all the values in the dictionary.

 The list of the values is a view of the dictionary, meaning that any changes done to the dictionary will be reflected in the values list.

+### For more on the python data types, check out the documentation [here](https://docs.python.org/3/library/stdtypes.html)